 This free exhibition is a celebration of Kent’s wildlife.
 Photographers far and wide have captured the best the county has to offer, from fauna and flora, to landscapes, coastlines and people.
-Now the 12 winning images from the 2018 Kent Wildlife Trust Photography Competition are being showcased at Smallhythe Place, on display until 31st March.
+Now the 15 winning images from the 2018 Kent Wildlife Trust Photography Competition are being showcased at Smallhythe Place, on display until 31st March.

 Click here for opening times.

 In 2019 we will be celebrating the 90th anniversary of the creation of the Museum and the 80th anniversary of it being bequeathed to the National Trust by Edith Craig.
 Edith Craig had created a shrine in memory of her famous mother the great Victorian Actress Ellen Terry but her artistic temperament and lack of business sense proved something of a disaster.
 We look at the stories behind the creation of the Museum, the Theatre and its eventful journey to the National Trust.

 Spring activities for children

 Tick off some of your '50 Things' activities at Smallhythe Place this spring.
 Here are some of our favourite:

 #1 Get to know a tree - wander through the apple orchard and nuttery and find your favourite tree.
 Can you guess how old it is?
 What colour are its leaves?
 What makes this one different to the others in the garden?

 #13 Make a mud creation - find a muddle puddle or bank and build a mini sculpture.